ToKraTheSecond/Showcase/README.md

 ### Capstone 2 - Simple Bank Account System

-* description stated as comment in Program.fs
+Description stated as comment in Program.fs

+Used F# features:
+* records, tuples, functions, high-order functions

 How to run via cmd: